Friends and Partners Directory

 There is no better way to enjoy Father’s Day weekend with your dad or granddad (and the entire family) than by experiencing the Delta Park Powwow and Encampment.
 Don’t miss this opportunity to come together and share our culture with each other and the surrounding community.

 Annual Salmon Homecoming Celebration

 Join in the celebration of the return of our resilient salmon relatives!
-In partnership with the Native American Advisory Council (NACAC) as hosts, Portland Parks & Recreation (PP&R) and the Portland Bureau of Environmental Services (BES) invites all to a free, public event celebrating the healing of urban waters and return of salmon.
+In partnership with the Native American Community Advisory Council (NACAC) as hosts, Portland Parks & Recreation (PP&R) and the Portland Bureau of Environmental Services (BES) invites all to a free, public event celebrating the healing of urban waters and return of salmon.
 Restoration of Crystal Springs Creek in 2014 renewed connections to the only undammed, unpiped, salmon-bearing watershed in the city.
 The following season, salmon were witnessed actively spawning in a stream bed missing salmon for over 100 years!

 The Salmon Celebration will include a Native American blessing, a salmon bake demonstration, games, crafts, and inter-tribal activities.
 This annual event is free to attend and all are welcome.

 - Celebrate the restoration of Crystal Springs Creek and the return of salmon to the city!

 - Educate neighbors about human beings’ connection to natural systems and our dependence on a healthy environment

 - Share the history, culture, and experiences of Native Americans, the first inhabitants of our lands